-Did you know that skills like these exist and are used every day around the world?
-How many violent situations are creatively transformed (and don’t become news)?
-How would you react in a conflict situation that you saw escalating?
+Did you know that peace skills exist and are used every day around the world?
+How many destructive conflicts are creatively transformed (and don’t become news)?
+How would you react in a difficult situation that you saw escalating?

 You have more power than you think